 For any restore operations, do NOT attempt to restore data to a non-empty data directory using the --force option; doing so may cause data corruption and other unexpected behaviors.
-Do not use the --force option with a copy-back or a copy-back-and-apply-log operation, except for the special cases described below.
+Do not use the --force option with a copy-back or a copy-back-and-apply-log operation.

-- Overwriting of InnoDB data and log files during the apply-log and apply-incremental-backup operations. - When restoring a TTS backup, changing temporarily the value of innodb_file_format on the server, in order to allow restores of per-table InnoDB data files regardless of their format. - Replacing of an image file during an backup-to-image or backup-dir-to-image operation.
+- Overwriting of InnoDB data and log files during the apply-log and apply-incremental-backup operations. - Replacing of an image file during an backup-to-image or backup-dir-to-image operation. - --trace=level